 One of the great joys of bikepacking is making your bike carry the load, not your shoulders.
 If you think you need a backpack, you’re probably carrying too much.
 Revise your packlist or increase the carrying capacity on your bike with bigger bags – your back will thank you.

 A lightweight insulated jacket is perfect if temps drop while riding, but it truly comes in handy once you stop moving.
-The Alpha Snap Jacket with Polartec® Alpha insulation is best in class for its warmth-to-weight ratio.
+The Vertigo Jacket with Polartec® Alpha insulation is best in class for its warmth-to-weight ratio.

 Eat Real Food